leonoverweel/dutch-hackathons/README.md

 ## Contributing

-To contribute a hackathon, please fork this repository and add it, maintaining the structure of the table above.
-Then create a PR that mentions what you've changed, and it'll be merged ASAP!
+To contribute a hackathon, please fork [this repository](https://github.com/leonoverweel/dutch-hackathons) and add it, maintaining the structure of the table above.
+Then create a PR that mentions what you've changed, and it'll be merged (and published here) ASAP!